-- a.
 Cereals containing gluten (i.e. wheat, rye, barley, oats, spelt) or their hybridized strains and products thereof.

-- b.
-Crustacea and products thereof.

-- c.
-Eggs and egg products.

-- d.
-Fish and fish products.

-- e.
 Peanuts, soybeans and products thereof.

-- f.
+Crustacean and products thereof.
 Milk and milk products (lactose included).

-- g.
+Eggs and egg products.
 Sulphite in concentration of 10 mg/kg or more.
+Fish and fish products.

 Added water should be declared in the list of ingredients.
 The exception to this is when water forms part of an ingredient such as brine, syrup, or broth used in a compound food and declared in the list of ingredients.
 A specific name must be used for ingredients in the list of ingredients as outlined above for the name of the food.
-The only exceptions for the class name are listed below.
+The following class names may be used for the ingredients falling within these classes:

-Type of Ingredient Class name All spices and spice extracts "Spice", "Mixed spices", as appropriate All herbs or parts of herbs "Herbs", "Mixed herbs", as appropriate

-All types of sucrose "Sugar" Anhydrous dextrose and dextrose monohydrate "Dextrose" or "Glucose"
+Name of Classes Class Names All spices and spice extracts "Spice", "Mixed spices", as appropriate All herbs or parts of herbs "Herbs", "Mixed herbs", as appropriate All types of sucrose "Sugar" Anhydrous dextrose and dextrose "Dextrose" or "Glucose" monohydrate